 HeadStart focuses on the prevention of mental ill health and will help you (10-16 year olds) develop tools to look after your emotional health and wellbeing.
 As well as supporting your community groups, parents and carers seeking advice.

-Employment, Education & Training
+Work, Education & Training

-Need help around employment, education or training?
+Need help around work, education or training?

 We will provide you with the relevant information, careers advice and links to help you towards your desired employment, education or training.
 This includes helping you to access work experience and support in figuring out what direction you’d like to go in.
 We can even help you create your CV, fill out applications and help you prepare for interviews.